Super-NES/beautiful-jekyll/index.md

   }
 ```

-Since each character object's position is relative to the characters around it, the positions of the surrounding characters are used to generate a position for the new character.

 As mentioned before, relative positions can be thought of as a tree structure.
-We took advantage of that structure to create a recursive algorithm that traverses down that tree to dynamically generate a position.
+We took advantage of that structure to create a recursive algorithm that traverses down that tree and dynamically generates a position.

 ```javascript
   generatePosBetween(pos1, pos2, newPos=[]) {